Skip to content

 direction'vertical'Scrolling direction, either 'vertical' or 'horizontal'.

 itemSizenullDisplay height (or width in horizontal mode) of the items in pixels used to calculate the scroll size and position.
-If set to null, it will use variable size mode.
+Accepts a fixed number, null for sizeField-based variable size mode, or a resolver function (item, index) => number.

 itemSecondarySizeSize in pixels (width in vertical mode, height in horizontal mode) of the items in the grid when gridItems is set.
 Defaults to itemSize if not set.